-This leads us to why test strands are so important in hair coloring.
-If you are coloring your hair at home or are coloring your hair at a salon make sure a test strand is done.
-A test strand is key to keeping your hair health at it’s finest.
+Test strands are essential in hair coloring for a few reasons.
+First, if you are coloring your hair at home or are coloring your hair at a salon, make sure a test strand is done.
+Second, a test strand is a key to keeping your hair healthy at its finest.

 MYTH: Coloring your Hair Dark Is Cheaper

 FACT: Coloring Your Hair Dark Is Cheaper If You Stay The Same Color

 Most people tend to change their hair color with the seasons.
 The style rule of thumb is to have light hair for summer and dark hair for winter.
 It is typically cheaper to go dark because you only need to deposit color, which requires less time and less product.
 On the other hand, when you are going lighter, it takes more time, more product, and more steps, thus making it more expensive and harder on your hair.

 The Reality of Going Dark to Light to Dark to Light

 While your dark hair appointment will be cheaper than when you lighten your hair, it can cost you more money in the long run.
 This is because if you want to go back lighter or even change it to a different dark shade, you will be dishing out some big bucks.
 Why?
 Because you will be paying for the bleaching process, which is necessary to go from dark back to light, you will be paying for the coloring process on top of your stylists’ time.

 If you want to go dark for winter, choosing a demi-permanent or semi-permanent color vs. a permanent one will be best.
 This is because a demi or semi color will fade better and require less work to make lights again vs. a permanent color.

 If you are indecisive, it is best not to go more than a few shades darker than what you currently have.
 This will save you money when you want to go back lighter in a few weeks.
 However, if you are over being a lighter shade and know you will want to be darker for a few months, or possibly even forever, then yes, dying your hair darker will end up saving you money.